8bitgentleman/pocketcal/PTO_INTEGRATION_PLAN.md

 ## Conclusion

-This implementation plan provides a systematic approach to integrating PTO functionality while preserving pocketcal's core architecture and user experience.
-The phased approach allows for iterative testing and validation, ensuring that the critical PTO calculation requirements are met exactly while maintaining the flexibility and sharing capabilities that make pocketcal unique.
+This implementation plan provides a systematic approach to integrating PTO functionality while preserving Unispace PTO Calculator's core architecture and user experience.
+The phased approach allows for iterative testing and validation, ensuring that the critical PTO calculation requirements are met exactly while maintaining the flexibility and sharing capabilities that make Unispace PTO Calculator unique.

-The key to success will be maintaining mathematical precision in the PTO calculations while adapting the functionality to work seamlessly within pocketcal's event group system and URL-based state management.
+The key to success will be maintaining mathematical precision in the PTO calculations while adapting the functionality to work seamlessly within Unispace PTO Calculator's event group system and URL-based state management.